12 Best Documentation Examples (Expert Picks)

 If you’re ready to get started, consider Heroic KB to add documentation to your website.
 It’s an easy-to-use knowledge base plugin that integrates great-looking documentation with your WordPress site.
 The main features of Heroic KB include:

-Instant Theme Integration: With a template-centric structure, Heroic Knowledge Base puts you in control of your documentation’s look and feel.
-You are also provided with theme integration notes, making Heroic KB one of the most flexible knowledge base plugins for WordPress.
+Customization: With a template-centric structure, Heroic Knowledge Base puts you in control of your documentation’s look and feel.

 Instant Answers: Lightning fast AJAX search enables customers to find what they need in seconds.